harbour/core/harbour/README.txt

    - HB_USER_AFLAGS              User linker options for libraries
    - HB_USER_DFLAGS              User linker options for dynamic libraries

-   (* Only set these if autodetection doesn't suite your purpose:)
+   Set these only if autodetection doesn't suit your purpose:

    - HB_PLATFORM                 Override platform autodetection
    - HB_COMPILER                 Override C compiler autodetection
                                  See this section for possible values: